HabitatFramework/UserGuide/interface/interface.rst

 	Main window - Sources Tab

 * ‘Name’ contains a list of data sources.
-For details on adding new sources see :ref:`lookup_tables`.
+For details on adding new sources see 'Lookup Tables' in the `HLUTool-TechnicalGuide <https://readthedocs.org/projects/hlutool-technicalguide/>`_.
 * ‘Vague Date’ allows users to enter the date of the dataset.
 This can be either a precise date e.g. 01/04/2010 or a vague date e.g. Spring 2010-Summer 2010, 1980-2010 or ‘Unknown’.
 For details on configuring vague dates see :ref:`vague_date_options`.
 * ‘Habitat Class’ defines the habitat classification used for this data source.
 If no habitat classification is used, select ‘Not Applicable’.
 * ‘Habitat Type’ defines the type of habitat.
 This list is filtered based upon the habitat class.